aazurill/sp21-cse110-lab3/standup.md

 # What tasks have you been assigned and how close are you to completing these tasks?

-# Are there any obstacles to the completion of your tasks?
+# Are there any obstacles to task completion?